edimaudo/Python-projects/portfolio/student_knowledge/readme.md

 ### Predict student's knowledge level

-data set has 403 rows and 6 columns.
+The data set has 403 rows and 6 columns.
 The data set has been divided into training and testing (training: 258, testing: 145).
 It is a real dataset about the students' knowledge status about the subject of Electrical DC Machines.
 The Following data dictionary gives more details on this data set: